zsqw123/MetaReflect/README.md

 2. Fully Resolve: e.g. resolve sealed subclasses as `MClass` rather than only names.
 3. Reflection operation will be fast when access it at the second time, so we only calculate the first time cost.

-In general, Meta Reflect has better performance(~1.73x) than Kotlin Reflect, and will be faster if not resolve
+In general, Meta Reflect has better performance(~1.73x) than Kotlin Reflect, and will be faster(~5.95x) if not resolve

 ## License